Christian school: Methodist

-Conservative Protestant
+Conservative Evangelical

-Many conservative Protestants in the United States reserve the term "Christian school" for schools affiliated with conservative Protestant denominations, often excluding Catholic schools in particular.
+Many conservative Evangelicals in the United States reserve the term "Christian school" for schools affiliated with conservative Evangelical denominations, often excluding Catholic schools in particular.

-These conservative Protestant schools are privately run, often in conjunction with a church or a denomination.
+These conservative Evangelical schools are privately run, often in conjunction with a church or a denomination.
 Parents who want their children taught according to the principles of their church, can choose to send their children to such schools, but unless the school is subsidized by their church, or is part of a school choice or education voucher program funded by the government, they must pay tuition.
-Some American Protestant schools are large and well-funded, while others are small and rely on volunteers from the community.
+Some American Evangelical schools are large and well-funded, while others are small and rely on volunteers from the community.

-Some Protestant schools, especially those sponsored by fundamentalist groups, do not accept government funding and subsidies because (in their opinion) they would put their school (and potentially their church) operations under more government scrutiny and legislation, which can lead to the government dictating their school's operation (and, possibly, the church's teachings on controversial subjects such as abortion or homosexuality).
+Some Evangelical schools, especially those sponsored by fundamentalist groups, do not accept government funding and subsidies because (in their opinion) they would put their school (and potentially their church) operations under more government scrutiny and legislation, which can lead to the government dictating their school's operation (and, possibly, the church's teachings on controversial subjects such as abortion or homosexuality).
 An example of this would be a requirement to adhere to a state's civil rights law, in exchange for the subsidy, this would conflict with a Christian school that has mandatory religious requirements for admission, or does not allow its students to opt out of attending religious services.
 Even though a school may accept no government money, it still must adhere to the state education curriculum, student academic performance standards, and state-mandated standardized testing scores (if any).
 It is also subject to standard inspection by government regulators for in-classroom teaching quality and teacher qualifications, possibly including visiting classes.
-Not accepting government money avoids government management of a Protestant school, but does not remove governmental oversight.
+Not accepting government money avoids government management of an Evangelical school, but does not remove governmental oversight.